mbegan/Box-PSModule/README.md

 boxAddAlias -userid 900000003 -alias 'Director.of.Indirection@your.com'
 ```
 This will return the email_alias object created based on the inputs of the command

-_Users will recieve emails when you do this_

 ```
 type         : email_alias
 id           : 7000003